somoso/jekyll-now/_posts/2019-3-28-Debugging-Android.md

 ```

-OK, clearly *something* went catastrophically wrong here.
+OK, *something* went catastrophically wrong here.
 It's tempting to search for the answer on something like StackOverflow and try to copy and paste the answer in a desperate attempt to get *something* to work.

 The problem with this approach, however, is the fact that Gradle errors are build errors that came from your specific project, so while it might seem sensible to just Google the answer, the problem is very specific to the individual project, and what may work for one person is unlikely to going to work for another (unless they have a similar setup).

 One could keep Googling until they find someone else with a similar setup, but I'll show how I solved it for my project, which has numerous dependencies being a React Native project and some custom written dependencies due to the nature of the project.
 With this approach, you can at least go on the path to solving your Gradle based issues.

 I got this error because I ran `./gradlew assembleRelease`, but luckily Gradle has a verbose mode and can spit out stack traces when it fails.
-So to start the investigation, I ran `./gradlew assembeRelease --debug --stacktrace`.
+So to start the investigation, I ran `./gradlew assembleRelease --debug --stacktrace`.

 I got a massive trace out of it (to be expected), but I scrolled up to the point of seeing the previous message: